-During a family week you might square dance, play basketball, shuffleboard, softball, tennis or soccer, create a craft, participate in a talent show, compete in family relays or shoot archery.
-You will be engaged spiritually through the daily adult morning Bible study, presentations and worship.
+During a family week you might square dance, play basketball, shuffleboard, softball, tennis or soccer, create a craft, participate in a talent show, compete in family gamess or shoot archery.
+Every member of the family will be engaged spiritually through the daily morning Bible study, presentations and worship.

 You will find places at Arcadia to be by yourself, have intimate conversations with others, and be with small and large groups of people.
 At Arcadia, you will find the time to experience each of these types of community.

 - View a sample schedule for Family Weeks 1 – 7 at Arcadia (seven day retreats).

 - View a sample schedule for Family Weeks 8 & 9 at Arcadia (six day retreats).